GadgetAngel/Voron2.4_My_Build_Log/README.md

 ![JPG of Color PIN Diagram](images/BIGTREETECH-Octopus-Pro-V1.0-color-PIN-V2.2.jpg)

-## "Wiring_Harness_Diagram" directory you will find the wiring harness diagram for QUEEN:
+## "Wiring_Harness_Diagram" for QUEEN:

-This is the wiring harness diagram I developed for my Voron 2.4 build:
+This is the wiring harness diagram I developed for my Voron 2.4 build, it is also in the directory called "Wiring_Harness_Diagram":

 Please take notice of the Notes on the "Wiring_Harness_Diagram".
 To ensure you see it, I am going to repeat it here: